America's Game: The Super Bowl Champions: Non-ranked

-Annual specials
+Annual specials (2007–present)

-Following the original 40-episode run, the show took on an annual format.
+Following the original 40-episode run, America's Game resumed in an annual format.
 Beginning with Super Bowl XLI and the 2006 Indianapolis Colts, a new episode would air each September, usually the day before the regular season started, in order to commemorate the reigning Super Bowl Champions.
+Each episode would feature a celebrity narrator who was a fan of the team, or was from the area where the reigning champions reside.
 The new episodes would air on NFL Network.